• Skip to primary navigation

 Jump to Recipe Print Recipe

-This gluten-free tofu is baked until crispy and then it's coated in a sticky and savory almond butter ginger sauce!
+This almond butter garlic tofu is baked until crispy and then it's coated in a sticky and savory sauce!
 Serve with roasted broccoli and fluffy brown rice for a delicious and easy dinner!

 Tofu is a staple ingredient in my house!
-I love it because it's high in protein, low-carb, it's inexpensive (I buy the 4-pack organic sprouted tofu from Costco) and it's so tasty when it's prepared properly.
-It's important to press it first to get rid of the excess liquid and then bake it to get those delicious crispy edges before tossing it in a flavorful sauce.
+I love it because it's high in protein, it's inexpensive (I buy the 4-pack organic tofu from Costco) and it's sooo good tossed in the sticky sauce.

 How to Make It

-First, press the tofu using a press or towels and a heavy pot (whatever works for you!) for 30 minutes (Photo 1).
+First, press the tofu for 30 minutes (Photo 1).
 Next, cut the tofu into 1-inch cubes and place it on a parchment-lined tray (Photos 2-6).

 A photo collage showing how to press and slice tofu into cubes.